"The innovation, creativity, dedication of each

-The Giles Brown Student Project and Research Symposium provides a venue for students at OCC to showcase work they've done in class or independently with faculty sponsors.
+The Giles Brown Student Project and Research Symposium provides a venue for students from any field at OCC to showcase work they've done in class or independently with faculty sponsors.
 There are several ways work can be shared, including poster, oral presentation, or exhibition of work.

 The poster session provides the opportunity to share work through a visual presentation and includes a question and answer period.
 The posters will be on display throughout the symposium and the author(s) is/are present for one hour.
 It provides an opportunity to communicate with peers in an informal and intimate setting.